antvis/G6/docs/manual/advanced/custom-combo.en.md

 > Although there is a built-in diamond node in G6, we implement it here to rewrite it for demonstration.

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*LqFCRaKyr0gAAAAAAAAAAABkARQnAQ' alt='img' width='80'/>

-<span style="background-color: rgb(251, 233, 231); color: rgb(139, 53, 56)"> &nbsp;&nbsp;<strong>⚠️ Attention:</strong></span> From the following code, you will understand that the coordinates of the sub shapes of the custom node is related to itself, which means the `(0, 0)` is the center of the node.
-E.g. the `x` and `y` of the `'text'` shape are both 0, which means the shape is on the center of the node; The `path` attribute of `'path'` is also defined with the origin `(0, 0)`.
-In the other words, users do not need to control the sub shapes' coordinates according to the nodes' coordinate which is controlled by the matrix of the parent group of the node.

 ```javascript
 G6.registerNode('diamond', {